Teaching as Research ~ Learning Communities ~ Learning through Diversity

 - Evidence-based practice of teaching (teaching as research), including assessing student learning

-- Inclusive classrooms and lab groups (learning through diversity)
+- Inclusive classrooms, research, and learning environments (learning through diversity)

 - Effective mentoring of undergraduate researchers, graduate students, and postdoctoral scholars.